tbm/homepage/content/debian/orion/d-link/dns-323/install.md

 booting without a disk, you can install a <a href = "http://dns323.kood.org/howto:install_debian">Debian chroot</a> instead.

+<h2>Status</h2>

+Please note that the D-Link DNS-323 is no longer supported as of Debian 9 (stretch).
+You can still install Debian 8 (jessie) for some time after the release of Debian 9 but at some point in the future installer support will go away.

 <h2>Requirements and Preparation</h2>

 In order to install Debian, you need the following: